Have you ever felt the urge to drop your 9 to 5 job and experience a nomadic lifestyle?

 The pace of travel varies between nomads, but many will stay in a city for at least a month to three months.
 This allows them to get a feel for the location and they can fully embrace the culture without missing anything.
 If they like it, some may stay for up to 6 months if visas allow them to.

-Is it safe traveling as a woman alone?
+Is it safe to travel as a woman alone?

 Traveling as a woman can be more difficult in certain locations.
 It’s recommended that you check reviews and experiences online from other women to get first-hand accounts of what life was like for a female nomad.
 Always be careful and let your friends and family know where you are when you’re on the road as a woman too.